 21 NCAC 36 .0217 INVESTIGATIONS;

-DISCIPLINARY HEARINGS(a) The definitions contained in G.S.
-90-171.20 and G.S.
-150B-2 (01), (2), (2b), (3), (4), (5), (8), (8a), and (8b) apply.
-In addition, the following definitions apply:

-(1) "Investigation" means an exploration of the events and circumstances related to reported information in an effort to determine if there is a violation of any provisions of this Act or any rule promulgated by the Board.

-(2) "Administrative Law Counsel" means an attorney whom the Board of Nursing has retained to serve as procedural officer for contested cases.

-(3) "Prosecuting Attorney" means the attorney retained by the Board of Nursing to prepare and prosecute contested cases.

-(b) A nursing license which has been forfeited under G.S.
-15A-1331A may not be reinstated until the licensee has successfully complied with the court's requirements, has petitioned the Board for reinstatement, has appeared before the Licensure Committee, and has had reinstatement approved.
-The license may initially be reinstated with restrictions.
+DISCIPLINARY HEARINGS

-(c) Behaviors and activities which may result in disciplinary action by the Board include the following:
+(a) Behaviors and activities which may result in disciplinary action by the Board include the following:

-(1) drug or alcohol abuse; '(2) illegally obtaining, possessing or distributing drugs or alcohol for personal or other use, or other violations of G.S.
-90-86 to 90-113.8; (3) commission of any crime which bears on a licensee's fitness to practice nursing as set out in G.S.
-90-171.48(a)(2); (4) failure to make available to another health care professional any client information crucial to the safety of the client's health care; (5) delegating responsibilities to a person when the licensee delegating knows or has reason to know that the competency of that person is impaired by physical or psychological ailments, or by alcohol or other pharmacological agents, prescribed or not;
+(1) drug or alcohol abuse or use of any substance or other agents while on duty or on call to the extent that such use may impair the nurse's ability to safely practice nursing;

+(2) testing positive on a drug screen for a non-prescribed drug or illicit substance;

+(3) illegally obtaining, possessing or distributing drugs or alcohol for personal or other use, or other violations of G.S.
+90-86 et seq.;

+(4) conviction of any crime which bears on a licensee's fitness to practice nursing;

+(5) failure to make available to another health care professional any client information;

 (6) practicing or offering to practice beyond the scope permitted by law;

 (7) accepting and performing professional responsibilities which the licensee knows or has reason to know that he or she is not competent to perform;

-(8) performing, without adequate supervision, professional services which the licensee is authorized to perform only under the supervision of a licensed professional, except in an emergency situation where a person's life or health is in danger;(9) abandoning or neglecting a client who is in need of nursing care, without making reasonable arrangements for the continuation of such care;
+(8) performing, without adequate supervision, professional services which the licensee is authorized to perform only under the supervision of a licensed professional;

+(9) abandoning an assigned client without making arrangements for the continuation of equivalent nursing care;

+(10) neglecting a client in need of nursing care;

-(10) harassing, abusing, or intimidating a client either physically or verbally; (11) failure to maintain an accurate record for each client which records all pertinent health care information as defined in Rule .0224(f)(2) or .0225(f)(2); (12) failure to exercise supervision over persons who are authorized to practice only under the supervision of the licensed professional;
+(11) threatening, harassing, abusing, or intimidating a client;

+(12) failure to maintain an accurate record of all pertinent health care information for each client;

+(13) failure to exercise supervision over persons who are authorized to practice only under the supervision of the licensed professional;

-(13) exercising undue influence on the client, including the promotion of the sale of services, appliances, or drugs for the financial gain of the practitioner or of a third party; (14) directly or indirectly offering, giving, soliciting, or receiving or agreeing to receive, any fee or other consideration to or from a third party for the referral of a client, or other violations of G.S.
+(14) exercising undue influence on the client for the financial or personal gain of the licensee;

+(15) directly or indirectly offering, giving, soliciting, or receiving or agreeing to receive, any fee or other consideration to or from a third party for the referral of a client, or other violations of G.S.
 90-401;

-(15) failure to file a report, or filing a false report, required by law or by the Board, or impeding or obstructing such filing or inducing another person to do so;
+(16) failure to file a report, or filing a false report, required by law or by the Board or impeding or obstructing such filing or inducing another person to do so;

-(16) revealing identifiable data, or information obtained in a professional capacity, without prior consent of the client, except as authorized or required by law;
+(17) obtaining, accessing or revealing healthcare information from a client record or other source, except as required by professional duties or authorized by law;